 Sequoia and Kings Canyon National Parks, CA

 Sequoia and Kings Canyon were both amazing.
 Our first stop was the Sequoia area.
-Our good friend B, with whom we had caved and climbed in the DC area before he also moved away, came out from the LA area.
-We all spent a day rock climbing and checking out some of the park.
+Our good friend, with whom we had caved and climbed in the DC area before he also moved away, came out from the LA area.

-Here are pictures from rock climbing.
 We found a wall on the hillside above the Hospital Rocks parking lot and found a route that we could trad climb.
-Here is a shot of part of the wall from the parking lot.
+Part of the wall is visible from the parking lot.
 Our route was near the right side.

 Here we are scoping out the back side of the wall to check for anchors at the top.

 Then we finally got to climbing.
-K led, B seconded, and then I came up last to clean the route.
+Kevin led, our friend seconded, and then I came up last to clean the route.

 From the top we enjoyed the great views and then all rappelled off.